Assassin's Creed III: Critical response

 G4 felt that "Assassins Creed III [was] not perfect ...
 But there is so much story, so much multiplayer, and so much stuff to do that your average 10 hour game should be terribly ashamed of itself".
 Official Xbox Magazine gave it 8.5/10, and said "[Its] newly refined gameplay and incredibly rich setting are captivating stuff ...
 It improves on the underlying Assassin's Creed formula in a handful of subtle but tangible ways ...
 And its unwavering commitment to storytelling is both rare and impressive".
 They did however criticize, "Pacing problems which can drag the campaign into busy-work tedium".
 PC Gamer was more critical, giving the game a 72/100 and stating that Assassin's Creed III had "Entertaining storytelling and fantastic naval combat marred by terrible mission design and endemic feature creep."
 The reviewer felt that homesteading detracted from the central theme and story, and narrowly scripted optional objectives punished players for thinking laterally.
 "It's about pattern recognition rather than creative thought, binary reactions with no room for life or dynamism."
 Jose Otero of 1Up.com gave the game a decent score but felt the gameplay cycle was getting stale, he stated: "AC (Assassin's Creed) can only sail on its past success for so long before it sinks into a sea of formulaic design."

 Connor had a mixed reception as the game's lead character.
 Critics often drew unfavorable comparisons to his father Haytham, as well as the previous protagonists in the series.
-In a contemporary review of Assassin's Creed III for PSM3, Joel Gregory was disappointed by Connor's character arc, saying that although his skills develop over the course of the main storyline, his personality does not.
+In his review of Assassin's Creed III for PSM3, Joel Gregory was disappointed by Connor's character arc, saying that although his skills develop over the course of the main storyline, his personality does not.
 He also called Connor "relentlessly strait-laced and humourless", and "duller than Altair and a world away from Ezio."
-German outlet GamePro criticized his lack of development and blind devotion to the Assassin Order, but acknowledging that he is a more nuanced character than most people give him credit for, and that their opinion about the character may change if a direct sequel to Assassin's Creed III further develops his personality.
+German outlet GamePro criticized his lack of development and blind devotion to the Assassin Order, but acknowledging that he is a more nuanced character than most people give him credit for and that their opinion about the character may change if a direct sequel to Assassin's Creed III further develops his personality.

-In April 2020, Game Informer ranked the game as the eleventh best main instalment in the Assassin's Creed series to date.